svega99/Lab3/GRAMMAR-CHECKER/README.md

+# Introduction to Spring and Configuration using annotations

-#Part I - Basic workshop
+## Part I - Basic workshop

 To illustrate the use of the Spring framework, and the development environment for its use through Maven (and NetBeans), the configuration of a text analysis application will be made, which makes use of a grammar verifier that requires a spelling checker.
 The grammar checker will be injected, at the time of execution, with the spelling checker required (for now, there are two available: English and Spanish).
 1. Open the project sources in NetBeans.